 While most of us are ready for spring, the seemingly endless winter drags on.
 For the brave among us who can endure the cold nights, this is a great time for stargazing – it still gets dark early, the sky is generally clear more often, and some of the prettiest constellations are well placed for viewing right after sunset.
 At the very least, look up at the sky and take note of what you observe if you happen to be outside after dark in the evenings or before sunrise in the mornings.

-The sky map below represents the sky as it will appear in mid-August at the end of astronomical twilight, or the arrival of complete darkness, at about 9:30pm EDT.
-The Scope Out monthly focus is on the constellations that are just to either side of the meridian, which is near the 18th hour (18h) of right ascension line in the August sky map below.
+The sky map below represents the sky as it will appear in mid-February at the end of astronomical twilight, the arrival of complete darkness, at 7:15pm EST. The Scope Out monthly focus will be on the constellations that are just to either side of the meridian, which is halfway between 4th (4h) and 6th (6h) hours of right ascension line in the February sky map.
 For a primer on how to use this sky map, please read How to begin Observing the Night Sky.

 Scope Out divides the celestial sphere into three zones to aid in finding constellations:

 2. Northern Constellations: Orion is at its highest nightfall ascension of the year, a position from which it steals the night time show.
 Find February’s remaining northern constellations, Taurus, Gemini, Auriga, and Canis Minor, near the zenith.
 Be sure to look for the Pleiades cluster near Taurus, and the binocular view is breathtaking.